sitegeist/Sitegeist.Monocle/README.md

 prototypes in isolation.
 That way the styleguide is always up to date and cannot diverge over time from the real codebase.

-The Moncle was defined with Atomic-Design and pure TypoScript2 without Fluid in mind but the implementation is Coding-Style and Template-Engine agnostic.
+The Monocle was defined with Atomic-Design and pure TypoScript2 without Fluid in mind but the implementation is Coding-Style and Template-Engine agnostic.
 You can use Monocle to render Fluid based Prototypes without any limitation.

+## Usage

-## Create items for the styleguide
+### Create items for the styleguide

 To render a prototype as a styleguide-item it simply has to be annotated: